gbroder24/irish-animal-habitat/README.md

 Acknowledgements
 UX/UI
 Target Audience
-The target audience of the website is to attract people of any age or gender who may have busy and stressful daily lives who want to de-stress, improve sleep and better understand their bodies and minds.
-It also targets people who are at beginner's level or that have an interest in body and mind techniques.
+The target audience of the website is to attract young children and to help them engage with nature and Irelands unique biodiversity.
+Hopefully it also inspires young children to investigate and explore Irelands wild nature.
+This is a game that entertains and educates young children.

 User Stories
 Client Goals
-I want my business to have an online presence.
+I want to provide an online game that highlights and raises awareness about Irelands unique biodiversity.
-I want an easy to navigate website.
-I want to showcase my expertise, knowledge and skills.
-I want to attract users to my website.
-I want users to contact me.
-I want users to be aware of and directed my social media.
-I want users to book a class.
-I want users to have the option of signing up to a newsletter.
+I want to provide entertainment that sharpens the users memory.
-I want to inform users with content, imagery and videos.
+I want young children to explore and engage with Irelands unique biodiversity.
-I want to share my passion.
 User Goals
-I am a beginner and curious about body and mind improvement techniques.
-I want research with techniques through content, imagery and videos to further my interests.
-I want to sign up to a class.
-I want to contact the client.
+I want to engage and explore Irelands unique biodiversity.
+I want to play an entertaining and educational game about Irish animals and their habitats.
-I want to navigate the website easily.
+I want to improve my memory.
 Wireframes
 The wireframe mockups were created on Balsamiq.
 They show what the website would look like on mobile and desktop devices.